 Join an interactive clinical nutrition training program led by international experts.

 This course will help you learn the newest, cutting-edge science on nutrition risk identification and the latest evidence-based nutrition care of pediatric and adult patients.
 Course modules will create an exclusive relationship between international clinical nutrition leaders and attendees to share experience and expertise on how best to optimize patient outcomes with nutrition therapy.
-Attendees from multiple disciplines can obtain up to three hours of CME/CE credit for each course module completed.
+CME/CE credits (3 hours per module) will be awarded after completion of the entire program.

 There are multiple ways to participate: